D3dl3g/Magic-Mirror/README.md

 ------------
 ------------

-# Raspberry Pi 0 Client Setup
+# Raspberry Pi 0/1/2/3/4 Client Setup
 Now to set up the Client for attchment to your screen in you MagicMirror.

-Set yourself up with a Pi0/Pi0 W/Pi0 WH/Pi0 2 W, running PiOS Lite, have a WiFi Dongle attached (if "non-W" varient), SSH Enabled, and your wpa-supplicant set.
+Set yourself up with a Pi0/Pi0 W/Pi0 WH/Pi0 2 W/Pi/Pi2/Pi3/Pi4, running PiOS Lite, have a WiFi Dongle attached (if "non-W" varient), SSH Enabled, and your wpa-supplicant set.
 SSH into it with user 'pi'

 Aim of the game here is to keep as light as we can so this is about as stripped down as i could find a 'kiosk' based walkthrough.